 Key Mechanisms of Oversight

 Several mechanisms exist to prevent government overreach.
 These mechanisms can be categorized into legal frameworks, institutional checks, and civic engagement.
+Each category reinforces the others, creating a web of accountability that makes it difficult for any single branch or agency to act without transparency.

 Legal frameworks provide the foundation for protecting citizens' rights.
 Key components include: